Are Non-Compete Agreements Enforceable in California? Why Executives Cannot Ignore Them

 The Economic Policy Institute’s 2019 study shows that the limitations that non-compete agreements place on worker mobility also have a negative impact on the economy as a whole.
 This is because they restrict opportunities for innovation and growth that come with workers’ freedom to seek competitive opportunities.

-What is California’s Policy on Non-Compete Agreements?
+What is California’s Law on Non-Compete Agreements?

 Because of the growing criticism of the negative impact that non-compete agreements have on worker mobility and the economy, many states — like North Dakota, Oklahoma, and recently Washington D.C. — have banned or severely limited their enforcement.

-In California, it’s illegal to enforce non-compete agreements that put limits on an employee’s future job prospects.
+Under California law, it’s illegal to enforce non-compete agreements that put limits on an employee’s future job prospects.

 According to California Business and Professions Code Section 16600, any contract that restricts an individual from “engaging in a lawful profession, trade, or business” is null and void.